 This moist fruit cake is dark, dense, spicy, fruity, and indulgent.
 The recipe is a moderate and modern take on the traditional fruit cake.
 It is lighter and easier on the palate but will hit all the right notes expected of a traditional fruit cake.
 It is mostly used for weddings and as the Christmas Cake in Nigeria.

-The traditional fruit cake was my dear mother’s specialty.
+The traditional fruit cake was my dear mother’s speciality.
 She made it for special occasions like Christmas, birthdays and church confirmations.
 They were made months ahead, and never just one single cake.
 The excitement was palpable on cake baking day, because good things always followed it, especially the licking of the remaining decadent batter in the huge basin.
 This was a huge basin reserved for cakes.

 Nobody cared about measuring ingredients then, the large tins of blueband® margarine would be opened and emptied into the basin, in goes the sugar and the creaming began.
-The grown ups took their turns creaming while my mum supervised, checking and once the butter-sugar mix is declared creamed, we all rejoiced because it was smooth sailing from then and it brought us closer to the lick.
+The grown-ups took their turns creaming while my mum supervised, checking and once the butter-sugar mix is declared creamed, we all rejoiced because it was smooth sailing from then and it brought us closer to the ‘lick’.

 The dry fruits which had been soaking in brandy, not just any cheap brandy, was another attraction, everybody got a bit before it went into the basin.
 I loved those brandy soaked fruits.
-She would then assemble everything, taste it like you will our traditional Onugbu soup, then certify it excellent.
+She would then assemble everything, taste it like you will taste our traditional Onugbu soup, then certify it excellent.

 Lined tins filled, cakes baked and cooled, doused with more brandy, wrapped tightly in plastic bags then aluminium foil and stored in covered basins.
 She would meticulously feed the cakes with brandy week after week, wrapped and put them back in their basins.
 You were only allowed to look and long for that far away day.
 She said the cake had to mature before it will be eaten, so it helped age and ripen the cake, thereby building and intensifying the flavour.
 Those Fruit cakes of hers were legendary within our circle.